Machine Learning-based quadratic closures for non-intrusive Reduced Order Models: Results

 \subsection{Scarce data}

 As a last test, we are interested in testing our model's performance when the training data are scarce.
 This scenario is especially common in industrial applications where the FOMs are too expensive to evaluate hundreds of times.
 In particular, we want to test \quadnetmu for different POD space dimensions and different training set sizes.
-As for the number of POD modes, we chose $r\in \{3,5,7,9\}$, while for the number of snapshots we chose $N_\mu \in \{10,20,30,40,50,100,150,200\}$ for the backwawrd-facing step and $N_\mu \in \{10,20,30,40,50,100\}$ for the lid-driven cavity.
-We trained a model for every combination of parameters and compared the error on a test set with that of the base POD model.
-In \cref{fig:heatmaps} we show the error difference between \podrbf and \quadnetmu, normalised by the error of \podrbf:
+As for the number of POD modes, we chose $r\in \{3,5,7,9\}$, while for the number of snapshots we chose $N_\mu \in \{10,20,30,40,50,100,150,200\}$ for the \RA{backward-facing} step and $N_\mu \in \{10,20,30,40,50,100\}$ for the lid-driven cavity. \RB{We trained \podrbf, \quadls and \quadnetmu for every combination of parameters and compared their errors on a test set.} In \cref{fig:heatmaps} we show the \RB{relative error difference between \quadnetmu and both \podrbf and \quadls.
+Specifically, we compute}